azibabari/breach-platform-test/Documentation.md

 - **WebSocket**: Real-time event streaming at wss://breach-api-ws.qa.mvm-tech.xyz.
 - **Functionalities**:
   - User registration and login using email and password.
-  - Writing and filtering blog posts by categories.
+  - Listing and filtering blog posts by categories.
   - Onboarding with user interest selection.
   - Real-time streaming of the 5 most recent events via WebSocket.